Advertiser Disclosure

 United Polaris 787-10.
 Image Credit: Stephen Au

-United generally charges a Saver-level price of around 70,000 miles to fly round-trip between the U.S. and Europe.
+United generally charges a Saver-level price of around 70,000 miles to fly round-trip between the U.S. and Europe in economy.
 This isn’t the cheapest price you’ll be able to find between these 2 regions, but you won’t need to worry about trying to avoid paying fuel surcharges with United.

-Check out the sleek United Polaris class product on numerous routes to Europe, including the following:
+If you want to fly in more comfort, check out the sleek United Polaris product on numerous routes to Europe, including the following:

-Keep in mind these routes are just a portion of United’s route network, so you may find this product on other routes.
+Keep in mind these routes are just a portion of United’s route network, so you may find this business class product on other routes.

 Here are a few great routes you can take on partner flights; there are many cases where it is worth a few thousand extra miles to avoid fuel surcharges with these partners:

-• Los Angeles (LAX)-Zurich (ZRH) on SWISS Air
+• Los Angeles (LAX) – Zurich (ZRH) on SWISS

 13. Fly to Northern South America From the U.S. (MileagePlus Miles)